July 12-23, 2021 • 8:30-4:30 p.m. • 130 Westbrook Music Building

 Upon successful completion of the course, participants are awarded a certificate endorsing their achievement in accordance with the guidelines of the American Orff-Schulwerk Association (AOSA).
-Participants also may choose to earn 2 or 3 hours of graduate college credit by additionally enrolling in MUED 893: Workshop seminar: Orff Schulwerk I.
+Participants also may choose to earn 3 hours of graduate college credit by additionally enrolling in MUED 893: Workshop seminar: Orff Schulwerk I.

 Program & Schedule

 During the two weeks of July 9 - 20, 2018 , the courses run Monday through Friday, beginning each day at 8:30 a.m. and ending at 4:30 p.m.
 In the course, participants attend classes in Orff Schulwerk pedagogy, movement, recorder, and special topics.
 The scheduled time includes morning and afternoon breaks and an hour for lunch.